Master's Plan II Guidelines

 1) Advance to candidacy at least one quarter before you plan to take the exam; the form is on Grad Studies' website at

 Fill out the form electronically and e-mail a copy to the Graduate Program Coordinator (Lisa Brown, firstname.lastname@example.org) to review.
-Once it has be reviewed, print it out, get your Graduate Program Advisorís signature, take it to the Cashierís Office (Dutton Hall) to pay the candidacy fee, then submit it to Graduate Studies (250 Mrak Hall).
+Once it has been reviewed, print it out, get your Graduate Program Advisorís and Graduate Program Coordinator's signatures, take it to the Cashierís Office (Dutton Hall) to pay the candidacy fee, then submit it to Graduate Studies (250 Mrak Hall).

 The Graduate Program name is Horticulture & Agronomy; the Program Code is GHAG.